"The risk for colorectal cancer is increased in patients with multiple sclerosis (MS) taking mitoxantrone, a new study suggests.

 In 28-day repeat dose studies in rats there were dose-dependent findings of dentin alteration and angiectasis.
 These findings were observed at regorafenib doses as low as 4 mg/kg (approximately 25% of the AUC in humans at the recommended dose).
 In 13-week repeat dose studies in dogs there were similar findings of dentin alteration at doses as low as 20 mg/kg (approximately 43% of the AUC in humans at the recommended dose).
 Administration of regorafenib in these animals also led to persistent growth and thickening of the femoral epiphyseal growth plate.

-Of the 632 Stivarga-treated patients enrolled in Studies 1 and 2, 37% were 65 years of age or older and over, while 8% were 75 and over.
+Of the 632 Stivarga-treated patients enrolled in Studies 1 and 2, 37% were 65 years of age and over, while 8% were 75 and over.
 No overall differences in safety or efficacy were observed between these patients and younger patients.

+Stivarga is eliminated mainly via the hepatic route.
 No clinically important differences in the mean exposure of regorafenib or the active metabolites M-2 and M-5 were observed in patients with hepatocellular carcinoma and mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment compared to patients with normal hepatic function [see CLINICAL PHARMACOLOGY].
 No dose adjustment is recommended in patients with mild or moderate hepatic impairment.
 Closely monitor patients with hepatic impairment for adverse reactions [see WARNINGS AND PRECAUTIONS].

 Stivarga is not recommended for use in patients with severe hepatic impairment (Child-Pugh Class C), as it has not been studied in this population.